 The recoverable amount of the Company's goodwill had been tested for impairment using the forecast carrying amount at the end of the annual reporting period.
-For the year ended December 31, 2016, the Company did not recognize any impairment loss on goodwill.
+For the year ended December 31, 2017, the Company recognize impairment loss of \$9,621 thousand on goodwill.
+Refer to Note 22.